RacheleAnderson/Inference_for_LSP/README.md

 How to
 ------
 The code is written in Matlab (R2017b).
+The Curve Fitting toolbox is required for running the code.

 Run main_sim_study.m to reproduce the simulation study presented in the paper.